Pipera: Transportation

 This massive increase had a great impact on road transportation in the area.
 It seems that the number of cars exceeds the limit of traveling in comfort from Pipera to Bucharest and back.
 For this, the City Hall of Voluntari has started building a bridge on one of the two roads connecting it to the city.
 The work started in early 2007 and ended in 2012.
 This improved the traffic flow, but the lack of parking spaces and of one-way streets still causes major issues.

 Infrastructure

 The district is served by the Pipera metro station, albeit far from the actual village, on the northern terminus of Bucharest Metro Line M2.

 The Pipera industrial center (platforma industrială) is on the site of a former airport (Pipera Airport) from the interwar period.

-Buildings

-The tallest office building in the area is the Pipera Business Tower.